henriqueholtz/Aws-Struggle/Billing/AWS Cost Explorer.md

 - Explorer cannot provide a detailed report of your AWS costs by the hour into an Amazon S3 bucket.
 - AWS Cost Explorer cannot be used to identify under-utilized Amazon EC2 instances.
+- Billing alarms cannot be triggered via AWS Cost Explorer.
+- It cannot be used to compare the cost of running the IT infrastructure on-premises vs AWS Cloud.

 AWS Cost Explorer Features: